Neopallium/mongrel2_stream_prototype/README.md

 Mongrel2 prototype stream interface
 ====================================

 Prototype a stream interface between mongrel2 and backend handlers.

+The basic idea of the stream interface is to give backend handler flow-control over sending/recving large amounts of data to/from the client connection in mongrel2.

 Start test